-Travel consumers have a choice when planning trips.
+Consumers have a choice when planning trips, a big one being whether to use a travel agent or book myself.
 You can hire a travel professional, book everything yourself, or some combination.
 With such power, though, often comes great frustration.

 Please also see the article 3 Reasons to Use a Travel Advisor, so that you can read our pros and cons of using travel agents.

 I have seen many sides of this situation and feel qualified to speak about reasons NOT to use a travel agent.
 I encourage you to also read some of the countless internet articles with reasons why use a travel agent but, as an independent consumer advocate, I also wanted to present the other side.